top of page

 Under stress, most parents default to familiar patterns.
 Awareness creates choice.

-Power With empowered parenting helps parents:
+Power With Empowered Parenting helps parents:

 • Respond rather than react during conflict